Before jumping into this Boston travel guide, I have good news and bad news.

 Hip South End is getting increasingly rambunctious.
 If you’re looking for a classic Irish pub, complete with gruff working-class folk, there’s no better place than South Boston.

 Note that Boston is subject to Blue Laws, which, essentially, limit when, where, and how much you can drink.
 These Blue Laws are very strict, much to the ire of the locals, and drinking in Boston can be a hassle sometimes.
-Thanks to Blue Laws, bars close at 2 am promptly on the weekends and happy hour is banned city-wide.
+Thanks to Blue Laws, bars close at 2 am promptly on the weekends in Boston and happy hour is banned city-wide.

 Books to Read on Boston